danieldiamond/gitlab-analytics/README.md

 1. The [`bizops`](#bizops-container) container, which is responsible for the data warehouse and analytics software.
 1. The [`extract`](#extract-container) container, which will run on a [scheduled CI job](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) to refresh the data warehouse from the configured sources.

+As development progresses, additional documentation on getting started along with example configuration and CI scripts will become available.

 ### BizOps Container
 > Note this will be updated with Metabase in the near future.
 See [Tools](#tools) for more information.

 The `bizops` image combines [Apache Superset](https://superset.incubator.apache.org/index.html) with a [PostgreSQL](https://www.postgresql.org/) database.
 It creates an image pre-configured to use a local PostgreSQL database and loads the sample data and reports.
 The setup.py file launches the database as well as starts the Superset service on port 8080 using [Gunicorn](http://gunicorn.org/).

+#### To launch the container:

+1. Clone the repo and cd into it.
+2. Edit the config/bizops.conf file to enter in a username, first name, last name, email and password for the Superset administrator.
+3. Optionally, you can edit the user and password in the Dockerfile on line 35 to change the defaule postgres user/password.
+If you do this, you'll also need to update the SQLAlchemy url in the /config/superset_config.py file on line 21
+4. Build the image with `docker build --rm=true -t bizops .`.
+5. Run the image with `docker run -p 80:8088 bizops`.
+6. Go to [http://localhost](http://localhost) and log in using the credentials you entered in step 2.

 ### Extract Container